wp-plugins/constant-contact-api/readme.txt

 * Fixed a bug relating to chunked http encoding in class.cc.php

 == Upgrade Notice ==

+= 2.3.6 =
+* Resolved issue with Constant Analytics data not pulling
+* Fixed issue with empty Form Designer submit button values
+* Fixed fatal error for Form Designer `syntax error, unexpected '}' in /constant-contact-api/form-designer-meta-boxes.php on line 768

+= 2.3.5.1 =
+* Fixed one more fatal error

+= 2.3.5 =
+* Fixed one more fatal error
+* WordPress download doesn't include some files.
+Returning back to `tag` instead of `trunk` to see if that works.

 = 2.3.4 =
 * Fixed issue with `constant-analytics.php` causing PHP warning